alyf-de/contact_data_collection/README.md

 In the **Settings** page you can configure how long you need to store the **Contact Data**.
 The default is 30 days.
 Records that are older than that are automatically deleted.

+## How to use this app

+If would like to use this app, please select a hosting plan at [alyf.de](https://alyf.de/preise) and reach out to us via phone or email.
+We will be glad to configure this app for you.

 ## License

 Copyright (c) 2020 [ALYF GmbH](https://alyf.de)